It was one year ago today that we lost a special person, Inbal Farber, aka ‘Peace.’ This is a repost from last year.

-One evening earlier this year I had just completed hosting a night tour with my company and had the driver drop me off in Union Square.
-This is my routine on those evenings, as I always walk up Geary Street to a taqueria where I place a standard order of a burrito with avocado to take away, and then I carry it the few blocks down Hyde Street to home, where Dorian and I split it while relaxing to a little night time entertainment on Netflix.
+One evening earlier this year, I had just completed hosting a night tour and had the driver drop me off in Union Square.
+This is my routine on those evenings, as I always walk up Geary Street to a taqueria where I place a standard order of a burrito with avocado to take away, and then I carry it the few blocks down Hyde Street to home, where Dorian and I split it while relaxing to a little nighttime entertainment on Netflix.

-I knew him because he and a partner had opened a small security company in that space a few years back, and as far as I could tell, it had failed.
+I knew him because he and a partner had opened a small security company in that space some years back and, as far as I could tell, it had failed.
 I’d been hired as a security dispatcher because I had experience in that field, but I only worked there for three months before finding a better job and moving on.